 Aim for the head.

-It was then she realized she needed something more effective than a trophy if she wanted to get anywhere safely.
-Danielle knew where she could find a gun.
-She knew exactly where her dad had kept it.
-But getting there would require something else to defend herself.
-A kitchen knife would work in a pinch, but there had to be something else.
-She snagged a knife from a drawer in the kitchen.
-It had best be something she should get used to holding for a while.
+It was obvious now that she needed something more effective than a trophy if she wanted to get anywhere safely.
+She needed a gun and she knew exactly where her dad had kept it.
+But getting there would require something else to defend herself in the meantime.
+A kitchen knife would work in a pinch, but there had to be something else… She snagged a knife from a drawer in the kitchen.
 A knife would be light, but not a lasting solution.
+It had best be something she should get used to holding for a while but still fairly heavy.

 Her family’s storage building was exactly where she would need to go.

 She stepped out of the apartment with one heaping backpack weighing her down and digging into her shoulders.
-It was a hiking backpack she rarely used and had always griped about the cost much to the annoyance of her friends.
+It was a hiking backpack she rarely used and had always griped about the cost, much to the annoyance of her friends.
 It only took the fucking apocalypse to make the backpack worthwhile.

-It had a pair of aluminum rods along the spine, connected by a plastic handle where she strapped her sleeping bag.
+The backpack had a pair of aluminum rods along the spine, connected by a plastic handle where she strapped her sleeping bag.
 Over her shoulder, she had a messenger bag that used to carry her school books, but now carried whatever food she could scrounge up.
-Across her other shoulder, she had two gallon-bottles of water, strapped together with a belt drawn tight.
+Across her other shoulder, she had two gallon bottles of water, strapped together with a belt drawn tight.
 The belt loop was wrapped with a dish towel for padding, but it did very little to ease the burden of the weight.
 She also has a small collection of luggage and bags at her feet, ready to be put into the trunk of her car, if it still ran.